CI-CMG/org-chart/README.md

 ## Core concepts
 The goal is to highlight the WHO and the WHAT, so connecting people to groups and projects.
 Not focused on infrastructure.

-And we are not focused on what you have worked on in the past — this is not a CV.
-The goal is to illuminate the groups-and-projects people are involved in on the near horizon.
+We are not focused on what you have worked on in the past — this is not a CV.
+The goal is to illuminate what people are working on and involved in now and in the near future.

 ## Difference Between Org Structure & an Org Chart